ibrado/jekyll-paginate-content/README.md

       # ...etc...
 ```

-where properties/fields listed under `all` will be set for all pages, `first` properties to the first page (possibly overriding values in `all`), etc.
+where the properties/fields listed under `all` will be set for all pages, `first` properties for the first page (possibly overriding values in `all`), etc.

-Example: To help with your layouts, you may want to set a property for the single-view page, say, activating comments:
+**Example:** To help with your layouts, you may want to set a property for the single-page view, say, activating comments:

 ```
 paginate_content: